A process for making project-wide, technical decisions.

 - Were all of the stakeholders appropriately represented in the discussion?

-- If any stakeholders objected, do the RFC Editors understand the objections fully?
+- If any stakeholders objected, does the Eng Council understand the objections fully?

-Decisions made by the RFC Editors can be escalated to the governing authority for the project.
+Decisions made by the Eng Council can be escalated to the governing authority for the project.

 This RFC serves as documentation for the RFC process.